I thought this was an interesting analysis... here is the last 10 years of our combined salaries:

 sillyoleme...
 We are both state employees...
 DH is a teacher and I work in the finance office.
 I would make so much more in the private sector but I just can't beat the fact that I can retire at 55 with full benefits for the rest of my life... job security is also a big plus.

-it is interesting to see someone elses income. it is sort of taboo to ask how much another earns (i once got in trouble for asking where another, higher-up, work colleague bought a shirt) so i admire you (and everyone here of course) to put it out there. good work!
+it is interesting to see someone elses income. it is sort of taboo to ask how much another earns (i once got in trouble for asking where another, higher-up, work colleague bought a shirt) so i admire you (and everyone here of course) to put it out there.
+Big Grin good work!